Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] `linalg.det() and .dot()`
 - [ ] `linalg.inv() and .eye()`

+**Explanation:** Understanding this answer requires knowledge of linear algebra.
+Some systems of equations can be solved by the method of *diagonalization*, which involves finding the **eigenvectors and eigenvalues** of the system's matrix and multiplying related matrices.

 #### Q116.
 What is the correct syntax for creating a variable that is bound to a list?

 - [ ] `my_list = (2, 'apple', 3.5)`